-Determining the number of Performance Rights and Options to be allocated average price (VWAP) of HUB24 shares traded on ASX in the 20 trading days prior to 20 September 2019, which VWAP is \$12.36.
+Determining the number of Performance Rights and Options to be allocated for the purpose of calculating the number of Performance Rights to be issued, the maximum value of LTI to be awarded in Performance Rights is divided by the face value of the Share to which a vested Performance Right will convert into.
+The face value is based on the volume weighted average price (VWAP) of HUB24 shares traded on ASX in the 20 trading days prior to 20 September 2019, which VWAP is \$12.36.